projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

    storage as the target device for installation (overwriting the existing data and creating three partitions on the platform's storage drive).

-   High-level steps should be:
+   When setting up Clear Linux on your NUC:

    #.
 Launch the Clear Linux OS installer boot menu
    #.
 With Clear Linux OS highlighted, select Enter.
    #.
-From the Main Menu, select "Configure Media" and set "Auto Partition" to your desired hard disk.
+From the Main Menu, select "Configure Media" and set
+       "Auto Partition" to your desired hard disk.
    #.  ``shift + A`` to the "Advanced options".
    #.
-Select "Additional Bundle Selection" to add additional bundles "desktop-autostart", "editors", "network-basic", "user-basic"
+Select "Additional Bundle Selection" to add bundles for
+       "desktop-autostart", "editors", "network-basic", "user-basic"
    #.
-Select "User Manager" to add an administrative user "clear"
+Select "User Manager" to add an administrative user "clear" and
+       password.
    #.
 Select "Assign Hostname" to set the hostname as "clr-sos-guest"

 #.
 After installation is complete, boot into Clear Linux OS, login as
-   **clear**, and set a password.
+   **clear** (using the password you set earlier).

 #.
-The remaining instructions below provide detailed instructions on setting
+The instructions below provide details for setting
    up the ACRN Hypervisor, Service OS, and Guest OS.
-We also provide an automated script that does all these steps for you, so you can skip these manual steps.
+Along with the manual step details, We also provide an automated script that does all these steps for you, so you can skip these manual steps.
 See the `quick-setup-guide`_ section below to use the automated setup script.